TIME 2020 – 2021

 — according to a study conducted by ‘Generation What’ (2017)

-In tandem with the company’s physical workshop sessions at German schools for students in grades 8 to 12, I have been developing the new digital learning platform as the team's UX/UI designer.
+Alongside the company's in-person workshops for students in grades 8 to 12, I have been playing a key role in developing a new digital learning platform as the team's UX/UI designer.

 Which criteria must digital learning platforms fulfill to best support the learning processes of students aged 16–19?